ryuryu-ymj/mannot/src/mark.typ

   return math.attach(math.limits(body), t: pad([#none#label], -1em))
 }

-/// Marks a portion of a math block with a custom underlay or overlay.
+/// Marks content within a math block with a custom underlay or overlay.
 ///
 /// This function measures the position and size of the marked content,
 /// applies a custom underlay or overlay, and generates metadata associated with a given tag.
 /// The metadata includes the original content, its position (`x`, `y`), dimensions (`width`, `height`),
 /// and the color used for the marking.
+This metadata can be later used for annotations.
 ///
 /// Use this function as a foundation for defining custom marking functions.
 ///